Azure/azure-service-operator/README.md

         --scopes /subscriptions/$AZURE_SUBSCRIPTION_ID
     ```

-    This should give you an output like the following:
+    This should give you output like the following:
     ```sh
     "appId": "xxxxxxxxxx",
     "displayName": "azure-service-operator",